zhuty16/Mult-BiW/README.md

 This is our Tensorflow implementation for the paper:

->Tianyu Zhu, Jiandong Ding, Yansong Shi, Feng Ji, Guoqing Chen, Jian-Yun Nie.
-"Enhancing IPS with Multinomial Likelihood and Bi-Weighting for Popularity Debiasing in Item Recommendation."
+>Tianyu Zhu, Jiandong Ding, Yansong Shi, Guoqing Chen, Jian-Yun Nie.
+"Mitigating Popularity Bias in Recommendation with Global Listwise Learning and Progressive Bi-Weighting."

 ## Introduction
 Mult-BiW is a framework for popularity debiasing in item recommendation.